Skip to content

 await this.client.setex(key, ttl, '1')

-- commentId is the source system's unique identifier
+• commentId is the unique identifier from the source system

 1.5.
 Sentiment Result Caching (LRU)